-- The nature of the death, as mentioned earlier, can be challenging to accept. - The simultaneous presence of many other changes and stressful events. - The person may feel misunderstood or criticized by other people who think she is overreacting.
-This absence of support becomes another loss to grieve. - If the person is dealing with the justice system, each new contact may re-open the wound of her loss as she relives the details of the death.
-She may feel angry or disillusioned that the justice system is not responsive or accountable to her as a victim.
+- As mentioned earlier, the nature of the death can be challenging to accept. - The simultaneous presence of many other changes and stressful events. - The person may feel misunderstood or criticized by other people who think they are overreacting.
+This absence of support becomes another loss to grieve. - If the person is dealing with the justice system, each new contact may re-open the wound of their loss as they relive the details of the death.
+They may feel angry or disillusioned that the justice system is not responsive or accountable to them.